Check coronavirus information for postgraduate researchers to see changes to policy and procedure due to the outbreak of COVID-19.

 Applications for extensions should be made before your current progression, confirmation of enrolment or submission deadline.

 If you need to apply for an extension to a progression, confirmation of enrolment or submission deadline, you should speak to your supervisor.
 If you decide an extension is appropriate, you should agree a proposed extension date.
 This date should be justified by the circumstances and approved by your departmental Graduate Chair.
-Extensions can normally only be sought within three months of your existing progression, confirmation or submission deadline.

 You should then complete a Recommendation for Extension of Progression/Confirmation/Submission form, as appropriate.
 The forms ask you to provide: